Sabbatical FAQ

 When will the sabbatical be?

-It is currently being planned from May 19-August 19, 2025.
+May 19-August 19, 2025.

 Who will be covering the Pastoral duties while he’s gone?